hnava47/PythonDevelopment/README.md

 * Positional and keyword arguments
     * Values are copied to their corresponding parameters in order
     * Need to remember the meaning of each position
-        * If we place the argument in the wrong place, the function will not work as intended
+        * If we place the positional argument in the wrong place, the function will not work as intended
     * If function called with both positional and keyword arguments, the positional arguments need to come first
 ```python
 def menu(wine, entree, dessert):